MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

 >  You saved your work.
 You can safely close Visual Studio at this time or go to the next step, [Step 5: Implement the Metadata Search Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md).

 ## What Did I Just Do?
- You just implemented the metadata browsing capability of the Echo adapter, by implementing the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A> method of the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler> interface.
-Specifically, you created a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for the category, and then returned it as an array of the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects.
-For each operation, you created a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object, and then returned all those objects in an array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode>.
+ You just implemented the metadata browsing capability of the Echo adapter, by implementing the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A` method of the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler` interface.
+Specifically, you created a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for the category, and then returned it as an array of the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects.
+For each operation, you created a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object, and then returned all those objects in an array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode`.

 ## Next Steps
- You will implement metadata searching and resolving capabilities, and the outbound message exchange.
-Finally, you will build and deploy the Echo adapter.
+ You implement metadata searching and resolving capabilities, and the outbound message exchange.
+Finally, you build and deploy the Echo adapter.

 ## See Also
  [Tutorial 1: Develop the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/tutorial-1-develop-the-echo-adapter.md)